chakra-ui/eslint-plugin-panda/README.md

 ## Documentation

-Visit [panda-css.com](https://panda-css.com/docs/references/eslint) to view the full documentation
+Visit the Panda CSS [eslint docs](https://panda-css.com/docs/references/eslint) to view the full documentation for this plugin.

 ## Getting Started